r0oth3x49/udemy-dl/README.md

 - Support multiple courses download from file.
 - Supports organization and individual udemy users both.
 - Added support to download hls based streams if available.
+- Added functionality to reset lecture number to start from 1.
+- Added switch for session caching on demand. (option: `--cache`)
 - Convert WebVTT to SRT but donot delete WebVTT. (option: `--keep-vtt`)
 - Skip fetching HLS streams, This will make the fetching fast. (option: `--skip-hls`)
 - List down course contents and video resolution, suggest the best resolution (option: `--info`).